wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-connect-query.md

 ## Step 7: Add allowed IP address range in the server firewall

-Your client C# program cannot connect to Azure SQL Database until the IP address of the client computer has been added in the SQL Database firewall.
+Your client C# program cannot connect to <!-- keep by customization: begin --> Azure <!-- keep by customization: end --> SQL Database until the IP address of the client computer has been added in the SQL Database firewall.
 Your program will fail with a handy error message that states the necessary IP address.

-You can use the [Azure preview portal](http://manage.windowsazure.cn/) to add the IP address.
+You can use the [Azure Management <!-- deleted by customization Portal](http://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end --> to add the IP address.